PostHog/posthog.com/contents/founders/what-recruiters-see.md

 ## Recruiters love this - one weird hack to bypass all of this

 Get a proper, warm referral.
 Annoying, right?
 But it works.

-Of the 12 people who got an interview for our recent marketing role, 4 were enthusiastic referrals from an existing member of the PostHog team.
-We trust our existing team's judgement incredibly highly - they already met the bar to join our team _and_ they help us pre-filter applicants.
+Of the 12 people who got an interview for our recent marketing role, four were enthusiastic referrals from an existing member of the PostHog team.
+We trust our existing team's judgement.
+They already met the bar to join our team _and_ they help us pre-filter applicants.

-This doesn't mean "randomly hassle X who works at PostHog for an intro to Y" - work hard wherever you are to leave a good impression on everyone you talk to at the company.
+This doesn't mean "randomly hassle X who works at PostHog for an intro to Y" – work hard wherever you are to leave a good impression on everyone you talk to at the company.
 We do talk to each other!

 ## Moar reading